Bit-Quill/amazon-timestream-tools/tools/python/influx-migration/README.md

 ### Network Access

-The Influx migration script can function locally, migrating data between two InfluxDB instances on the same system, but it is assumed that the primary use case for migrations will be migrating data across the network, either a local or public network.
+The Amazon Timestream for InfluxDB migration script can function locally, migrating data between two InfluxDB instances on the same system, but it is assumed that the primary use case for migrations will be migrating data across the network, either a local or public network.
 With this comes security considerations.
-The Influx migration script will, by default, verify TLS certificates for instances with TLS enabled: it is recommended that users enable TLS in their InfluxDB instances and do not use the `--skip-verify` option for the script.
+The Amazon Timestream for InfluxDB migration script will, by default, verify TLS certificates for instances with TLS enabled: it is recommended that users enable TLS in their InfluxDB instances and do not use the `--skip-verify` option for the script.

 Additionally, network traffic to the InfluxDB instances should be limited to known IPs.